 “Why yes,” I said.
 “I like to make a day of it.”
 It’s totally true for me — the longer the cooking project the better.
-However, I don’t always have the time, and I realize that this certainly isn’t the case for everyone.
-So every now and then I like to throw in a simple recipe.

 With only 15 minutes prep time, this roasted chicken is incredibly flavorful, succulent, and tasty — and it would make a beautiful holiday dish, to boot!